OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/metric/maxdrawdown.md

 ---
 title: maxdrawdown
-description: This page provides details on how to get the maximum drawdown ratio for a selected portfolio and benchmark using the 'maxdrawdown' function in the OpenBB application.
+description: "This page provides details on how to get the maximum drawdown ratio for" a selected portfolio and benchmark using the 'maxdrawdown' function in the OpenBB application.
 Learn how to effectively use and apply this feature in your portfolio management practice.